 While no fitness tracker can provide 100% accuracy, Fitbit Inspire 2 is designed to estimate calories burned based on your activity level, heart rate, and other personal data.
 Entering the actual data of your weight, height, gender, and date of birth while setting up your Fitbit Inspire 2 is recommended.
 These data highly affect the accuracy of the device.

 Keep in mind that individual variations and factors such as body composition and metabolism can affect the accuracy of any calorie-tracking device.

 How Accurate is Fitbit Versa 2 and 3 Calorie Burn?

-This error is largely due to the gadget resetting at midnight.
+This error is mainly due to the gadget resetting at midnight.
 So, when you wake up, the device shows an estimate of the possible calorie burn for the day.
 Additionally, remember that you burn calories even when you sleep.

 It appears that most Fitbit gadgets tend to show a higher number when it comes to calorie burn, even Lite, Blaze, and Ionic.
 The first reason is the amount of calories you are burning while you are on rest.
 The other is because of this simple formula.

 Total Daily Energy Expenditure= Fitbit caloric value - BMR)*0.75 + BMR

 Fitbit devices use this formula to calculate your total daily energy expenditure or your total calorie burn.